 Young population is one of the most important strengths of the OIC countries.
 According to the current population projections, youth population will remain a major strength for OIC countries over the coming decades.
 However, there are critical issues to be addressed in order to effectively utilize this strength.
-In this context, this report investigates the challenges facing youth in OIC member countries under four categories: education, employment, social mobility and inclusion, and mental health.
+In this context, this report investigates the challenges facing youth in OIC countries under four categories: education, employment, social mobility and inclusion, and mental health.
 It reviews the current state of education and unemployment in OIC countries, highlights some major issues related to social mobility, social inclusion and mental health of youth, and provides some relevant policy recommendations.
 Overall, there are some serious concerns on the quality and relevance of higher education in OIC countries in terms of preparing the young people to labour market.
 It is evident that it becomes more difficult to find jobs for the young people that match their qualifications and skills.
 It is also observed that there is not enough progress in social mobility and participation of youth in society.

-The report has four main sections, excluding introductory and concluding sections.
-First section briefly reviews some of the major educational outcomes in OIC countries.
+The report has six main sections.
+Following the introduction, the second section briefly reviews some of the major educational outcomes in OIC countries.
 Literacy rates, participation to tertiary schools and international student mobility are the main indicators reviewed in this section.
 Average youth literacy rates in OIC countries are still lower than those of non-OIC developing countries and the world.
-On average, 82% of youth are literate, which is below the world average (88.6%) and average of non-OIC developing countries (90.9%).
+On average, 85% of youth in OIC member countries are literate in 2015, which is below the world average (91%) and average of non-OIC developing countries (93%).
 Moreover, the section highlights the educational system responsiveness to the changing needs of youth, economies, societies and labour market.

 Unemployment remains one of the most challenging issues across the globe.
 The labour market conditions for youth in OIC countries are not exceptionally promising.
 OIC countries are largely characterised by low participation to labour force and high unemployment rates.
-In this context, this section highlights some important indicators of labour market for young population with a view to identifying the main challenges and obstacles in OIC countries.
+In this context, section three highlights some important indicators of labour market for young population with a view to identifying the main challenges and obstacles in OIC countries.
 The current state of affairs in the majority of OIC countries reveals that a significant part of young population remains inactive and those who actively seeks a job in the market face serious challenges.
-Youth labour force participation in OIC countries decreased from 45.9% in 2000 to 44.4% in 2012, while youth unemployment in OIC countries remained constantly above 15%.
+Youth labour force participation in OIC countries decreased from 45.9% in 2000 to 43.4% in 2015, while youth unemployment in OIC countries remained constantly above 15%.

-Third section addresses some of the social problems of youth.
+Section four addresses some of the social problems of youth.
 Socially speaking, OIC countries are dynamic and rapidly changing with a large population of youth who are in many of these countries experiencing tremendous levels of stress due to limited opportunities for social mobility and due to restrictions on fully participating in social, cultural, economic and political life.
 This state of affairs leads in many cases to social turmoil and political unrest.
 This section highlights some social issues related to youth in OIC countries.
 It starts with social mobility and moves on to social inclusion and youth dependences on tobacco, alcohol, drugs, and technology before concluding with the issue of youth migration.